efchea1/Biomarkers-and-Clinical-Covariates-for-Predicting-Prostate-Cancer-Recurrence/README.md

 **NOTE:** Only the Statistical Analysis Plan (SAP) and the code used for the data analysis are posted on this repository.
 The Statistical Analysis Report and the dataset used will not be posted.

 ## INTRODUCTION
 **Prostate cancer (PCa)** is a prevalent health issue, necessitating improved methods for predicting recurrence post-surgery.
 Multiple biomarkers have been proposed for their potential predictive value.
-This study evaluates if combining 40 candidate biomarkers with clinical covariates enhances predictive accuracy for PCa recurrence within five years post-prostatectomy.
+This study evaluates whether combining 40 candidate biomarkers with clinical covariates enhances predictive accuracy for PCa recurrence within five years post-prostatectomy.
 The research specifically addresses the following:
 Can these biomarkers be combined with clinical covariates to develop a predictive model for prostate cancer recurrence within five years of prostatectomy?
 Does adding the biomarkers to the clinical covariates result in better predictions than using the clinical covariates alone?